 Given suitable conditions the best results follow the use of short cuttings, which are given one year in a nursery and then, after cutting back to within an inch of the ground, and re-lining, are allowed to develop one shoot only (method d).
 An objection to this method is its cost, but it is considered that this is more than repaid by the higher quality of the timber produced.
-Where conditions are not favourable for this method, that lettered (b) may be used.
+Where conditions are not favourable for this method, sets raised from thinned out shoots (b) may be used.
+It must be admitted that this method is now generally in use and does give very satisfactory results.

 Many growers, including some with long experience, may not admit that the additional expenditure involved in careful cultivation and pruning is remunerative.
 The view is often advanced that as there is a core of about three inches diameter in the centre of the stem, which does not enter into the manufacture of bats, and that, as by the time this is formed the scars will be healed over, no special care need be taken in reducing the size of pruning wounds on the set or in eliminating them.
 This contention is disproved, however, by a comparison of trees raised from sets produced with and without the supposedly unnecessary care.
 The result of such a comparison leaves the matter beyond doubt.
-As explained further on page 30 defects in the set definitely influence the timber of the bat clefts; trees from the better sets are of superior quality and command a higher price.
+Defects in the set definitely influence the timber of the bat clefts; trees from the better sets are of superior quality and command a higher price.